Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Implications for the formation of DF2

 \subsection{How did DF2 become so diffuse?}

 After the burst of star formation that produced the massive GCs, the galaxy must have lost its dense star-forming gas.
 Its high post-merger surface brightness, even higher than that of blue compact dwarfs, must have also decreased until it attained its present, diffuse morphology.
 We may estimate the total energy required to unbind the dense stellar cusp in the merger remnant.
-For this we may use the virial theorem while assuming that stars dominate the mass, such that the potential energy is $W \approx M_{\rm stars} \vcirc^2$ \citep{Navarro96b}.
-Assuming the observed size of the most compact nearby dwarf galaxies with stellar masses $\sim 10^8\Msun$, $r_e \sim 100\pc$ \citep{Norris14}, and the \citet{vanDokkum18a} halo mass\footnote{Assuming instead the halo mass expected from abundance matching, $\Mhalo = 10^{11}\Msun$, has a negligible effect on the binding energy.}, we obtain $W = 4.1\times10^{52}\erg$.
+For this we may use the virial theorem while assuming that stars dominate the mass, such that the potential energy is $W \approx \Mstar \vcirc^2$ \citep{Navarro96b}.
+Assuming the observed size of the most compact nearby dwarf galaxies with stellar masses $\sim 10^8\Msun$, $r_e \sim 100\pc$ \citep{Norris14}, and the DM circular velocity $\Vcirc(r=100\pc)\approx6.5\kms$ given by the NFW profile (Eq.~\ref{eq:NFW}) assuming the \citet{vanDokkum18a} halo mass and mean concentration\footnote{Assuming instead the halo mass expected from abundance matching, $\Mhalo = 10^{11}\Msun$, has a negligible effect on the binding energy.} (Eq.~\ref{eq:cm_relation}), we obtain $W = 4.1\times10^{52}\erg$.
 This binding energy amounts to less than 0.03 per cent of the total supernova energy produced by the observed GCs.
 Hence, it is an interesting possibility that the bursty and clustered SN feedback from the formation of several unusually massive GCs could have contributed to the transformation of the galaxy into a diffuse object through expansion.

-Assuming that the galaxy initially inhabited a typical DM content for its stellar mass \citep[$\Mhalo \sim 10^{11}\Msun$ as estimated using semi-empirical models e.g.,][]{Behroozi19, Moster18}, a substantial amount must have been lost from the central region in order to match the current upper limit on the dynamical mass from \citet{vanDokkum18a}, $M(r<3.1\kpc) < 3.2\times10^8\Msun$.
-Together, the reduction in the densities of \emph{both} stars and dark matter in the central region of the galaxy are expected to be consequences of the process of feedback-driven DM core creation in dwarf galaxies \citep{Read16a, El-Badry16}.
+Assuming that the galaxy initially inhabited a typical DM content for its stellar mass \citep[$\Mhalo \sim 10^{11}\Msun$ as estimated using semi-empirical models e.g.,][]{Behroozi19, Moster18}, a substantial amount must have been lost from the central region in order to match the current upper limit on the dynamical mass from \citet{vanDokkum18a}, $\Mtot(r<3.1\kpc) < 3.2\times10^8\Msun$.
+Together, the reduction in the densities of {\it both} stars and dark matter in the central region of the galaxy are expected to be consequences of the process of feedback-driven DM core creation in dwarf galaxies \citep{Read16a, El-Badry16}.